-Jeffrey S. DeWitt Chief Financial Officer MEMORANDUM TO: The Honorable Phil Mendelson Chairman, Council of the District of Columbia frey SDeWill FROM: Jeffrey S. DeWitt Chief Financial Officer DATE: September 5, 2017 SUBJECT: Fiscal Impact Statement -Financial Services Consumer Protection Act of 2017 Draft Bill as shared with the Office of Revenue Analysis on June 6, 2017 REFERENCE: Conclusion Funds are sufficient in the fiscal year 2018 through fiscal year 2021 budget and financial plan to implement the bill.
+Jeffrey S. DeWitt Chief Financial Officer MEMORANDUM ТО: The Honorable Phil Mendelson Chairman, Council of the District of Columbia FROM: Jeffrey S. DeWitt Chief Financial Officer DATE: January 10, 2019 SUBJECT: Fiscal Impact Statement -Financial Services Consumer Protection Act of 2019 REFERENCE: Draft Bill as shared with the Office of Revenue Analysis on January 4, 2019 Conclusion Funds are sufficient in the fiscal year 2019 through fiscal year 2022 budget and financial plan to implement the bill.
 Background The bill expands or creates new requirements for three industries: currency exchange stores, consumer product financing companies, and collection agencies.
 First, the bill proposes restrictions and requirements for retail currency exchange establishments.
 These establishments must register with the National Multistate Licensing System and Registry (NMLS) and obtain a license from the Department of Insurance, Securities, and Banking (DISB).
 The licensee must pay any applicable fees, appropriately capitalize the business,1 and provide detailed data on the soundness of the ownership's business experience.
 The bill also outlines the guidelines for DISB examination, reporting, and enforcement activities and the licensee's record-keeping requirements.
 The bill does not apply to the currency exchange activities of a bank, trust company, foreign bank agency, credit union, savings bank, savings and loan association, department of the United States government, or the United States Postal Service.
-Next, the bill proposes restrictions and requirements on retailers that allow for installment payments and companies that purchase retail installment contracts.
-These companies must also 1 The business must maintain at least \$50,000 in available funds.
+1 The business must maintain at least \$50,000 in available funds.